edwardlavender/Patter.jl/README.md

 * `assemble_yobs()` to assemble a hash-table;

-This function expects a `Vector` of `DataFrame`s, one for each data type, that comprise a timeline of observations and associated model parameters, and a corresponding `Vector` of observation model (`ModelObs`) subtypes.
+This function expects a `Vector` of `DataFrame`s, one for each data type, that comprise a timeline of observations and associated model parameters, and a corresponding `Vector` of observation model (`ModelObs`) sub-types.

 ## Modelling